commercetools/commercetools-sdk-php-v2/examples/symfony-app/README.md

 # Symfony demo app for New Relic

-This Demo is to show how PHP SDK can be used in a Symfony application for a Docker environment with NewRelic monitoring enabled.
+This Demo is to show how PHP SDK can be used in a Symfony application for a Docker environment with monitoring tools enabled.

+For now, we configured the docker environment for Datadog and New Relic.

 ## Requirements

 - PHP at least 8.1
 - Symfony 6
 - Docker
-- Registration in New Relic
+- Registration in New Relic/Datadog

 ## Installation